-Some people have to wait for a long time in the dark.
-It seems that Mother Teresa spent most of her life there.
+Some people have to wait for a long time in the dark, It seems that Mother Teresa spent most of her life there.
 Sometimes God just seems to have gone and nothing makes any sense any more.
-But Rowan Williams wrote, 'The light is at the heart of dark, the dawn breaks when we have entered fully into the night.
-When we recognise our God in this experience we can indeed say with the Psalmist, "The darkness is no darkness with thee; the night is as clear as the day" (Psalm 139.12).
-As for John of the Cross, it is "The night that joins the beloved with her loved one, the night transfiguring the beloved in her loved one's life."
-(Canciones del alma 5)11.
-I must confess that I have never been fully plunged into the
+But Rowan Williams wrote, The light is at the heart of dark, the dawn breaks when we have entered fully into the night.
+When we recognise our God in this experience we can indeed say with the Psalmist, The darkness is no darkness with thee; the night is as clear as the day" (Pualm 19912).
+As for John of the Cross, it is "The night that joins the belove with her loved one, the night transfiguring the beloved in her loved one's life."
+(Canciones del alma 5)2.